Invoca/developer-docs/source/api_documentation/transactions_api/_affiliate_param_table.rst

   * - mobile
     - Phone Type
-    - "Landline" or "Mobile" or empty string if type is unknown
+    - Landline or Mobile or empty string if type is unknown

   * - notes
     - Notes